 Both the owner of the project and the contractor use change order forms.
 That includes general contractors, subcontractors and sub-subcontractors.
 All need to be involved in the approval process if they’re participating in the change.

-Once the change order form has been approved, it is included into the body of the original contract for the work being done.
+Once the change order form has been approved, it is included in the body of the original contract for the work being done.
 This is a legal issue in that if payment is delayed, the contractor has a right to file a mechanic’s lien.

 When to Use a Change Order Form